$F$-purity deforms in $\mathbb{Q}$-Gorenstein rings: Acknowledgements

 We thank Ian Aberbach, Linquan Ma, Takumi Murayama, and Karl Schwede for useful conversations during the preparation of this article.
 We also thank Pham Hung Quy for pointing out an inaccuracy in a previous draft.
-We thank Kazuma Shimomoto and Nicholas Cox-Steib for comments on a previous draft.
+We thank Linquan Ma, Nicholas Cox-Steib, and Kazuma Shimomoto for comments on a previous draft.
 The second named author is grateful to his advisor, Kevin Tucker, for his constant encouragement.
+Finally, we thank the anonymous referees for carefully reading an earlier version of this article and for suggesting many helpful improvements.